Tutkabon

 Tutkabon (توتکابن) (Note: Also romanized as Tūtkābon; also known as Tonkābon and Tutkabun) is a city in, and the capital of, Rahmatabad and Blukat District of Rudbar County, Gilan province, Iran.
 It also serves as the administrative center for Rahmatabad Rural District.
-It is on the Sefīd-Rūd river, in the Alborz (Elburz) mountain range.
+It is on the Sefid Rud River in the Alborz (Elburz) mountain range.

 Demographics

-People of Tutkabon speak the Roudbari dialect, which is a Tati dialect that is sometimes considered a subcategory of Gilaki language.
+People of Tutkabon speak the Rudbari dialect, a Tati dialect that is sometimes considered a subcategory of Gilaki.

 Population

 At the time of the 1986 census, Tutkabon was a village in Rahmatabad Rural District, in the Central District of Rudbar County.
-It had a population of 1,183 people in 239 households, of which 721 were educated.
-Agricultural activities of Tutkabon included farming, Gardening, and Animal husbandry.
+It had a population of 1,183 people in 239 households, of whom 721 were educated.
+Agricultural activities of Tutkabon included farming, gardening, and animal husbandry.

-In 1987, Tutkabon village became the seat of Rahmatabad Rural District.,and in 1990 became the seat of Rahmatabad and Blukat District.
-In 1996, Tutkabon was elevated to city status.
+Tutkabon village became the seat of Rahmatabad Rural District in 1987., and became the seat of Rahmatabad and Blukat District in 1990.
+Tutkabon was converted to a city in 1996.

 At the time of the 2006 National Census, the city's population was 1,671 in 473 households.
 The following census in 2011 counted 1,678 people in 519 households.
 The 2016 census measured the population of the city as 1,510 people in 493 households.